 You get to a place where you don’t give a rat’s @$$ what anyone thinks anymore.
 Not that you have no fear at all.
 You do.
 Just enough to make telling your story that much more authentic.

 There is never a time where there is no fear at all.
 There is never a time when it doesn’t feel uncomfortable.
 But at some point, you have to do it for yourself and for others.
 Because when you tell your story, others are inspired to tell theirs.
 The relief is heavenly.
+The secret you’ve been holding is no longer stalking you or growing in epic proportions in your head.

 But you have to be in that place, ready to tell it.
 It has to feel right.
 You have to have moved forward, discovered some things, surrendered to something over which you have no control, and met yourself where you are.
+And accepted who you are.

 That’s when you know it’s time to tell your story.